gramener/gramex/gramex/apps/guide/config/README.md

 Now, you can add this configuration to your `url:` section:

     :::yaml
+    url:                # Do not include this line if you already have it
         hello:                        # a name you want to give to the handler
             pattern: /hello           # URL pattern
             handler: hello.Hello      # class that implements the handler